Other area shelters may be offering pets for adoption.

 Behavior: Adoptable animals may have previous life histories that weren’t happy.
 Not all dogs always received adequate socialization as puppies.
 Some dogs may go through a phase of chewing, digging, barking or house soiling during the time that they are adjusting to their new home.
 All of these behaviors are correctable, but take a commitment from you.

 Expense: Pet ownership comes with some built-in expenses.
 Consider the following expenses and how they could affect your household budget:

 - License (for dogs in Washington County)

 - Supplies (collar and leash, pet beds, crate, brushes, toys, food and water dishes)

 - Obedience classes (most dogs of any age will benefit from classes)

 Health: Even generally healthy animals may have expensive veterinary bills during their lifetimes.

 Your Home: Before you adopt a dog, think about where you live.
 If you’re renting, does your property manager allow pets?
 Is there a pet deposit?
 Is there a limit on size or number of pets?
 Think about how you’ll exercise a dog and give it potty breaks.
 Do you have a fenced yard, or will you need to walk your dog every time it needs to go outside?

 Children/other Household Members/Other Pets: Not every dog is a great match for young children.
-We can help you find a good family dog – and will suggest a different pet if you’re looking at a dog that may be too rambunctious or too shy to be a good pet for a young family.
+Some dogs that may be too rambunctious or too shy to be a good pet for a young family.
 Similarly, if there is a frail elderly or disabled family member, be sure to look for a gentle dog.